 Hytti nro 6 – Password Petroglyph

 The film avoids clichés about Russians, which otherwise seems to be one of the few nationalities still up for grabs for cinematic caricature.
 In its own quiet manner, it displays individuals with warts and all and takes the time to get to know them, not from sudden revelation but in a more cumulative way.
 Both Seid Haarla and Yuriy Borisov are perfect in their respective roles.
 It’s a film with ample qualities that are difficult to pinpoint, but it’s easily one of my favourite films at the festival.
-With a very different film from its predecessor, Kuosmanen proves himself to be a great talent to watch out for.
+With a very different film from its predecessor, Kuosmanen proves himself a great talent to watch in the future.